 Defining HEC-RAS Minor Loss Coefficients

-Follow these steps to define HEC-RAS minor loss coefficients:
+Follow the steps below to define HEC-RAS minor loss coefficients:

 - From the Input ribbon menu, select the Cross Sections menu item and then select the Edit Minor Loss Coefficients command.